TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 1/Job 1.3.md

 ---

-His substance also was seven thousand sheep, and three thousand camels, and five hundred yoke of oxen, and five hundred she-asses, and a very great household; so that this man was the greatest of all the children of the east.
+His possessions also were seven thousand sheep, three thousand camels, five hundred yoke of oxen, five hundred female donkeys, and a very great household; so that this man was the greatest of all the children of the east.